PetaTech/Refinaid/README.md

 Python version `python3.11.1` with `gradio, scikit-learn, seaborn, pandas, numpy, matplotlib, joblib`

-> [!NOTE]
-> We are currently in the process of refactoring the codebase and updating the documentation.
-We are working hard to provide a better experience for our users.
-Thank you for your patience.

 ### Clone the Repository

 Make sure you have `git` installed on your machine.
 If not, you can download it [here](https://git-scm.com/downloads).